Bug report #20133

 the desired scale.

 #3 Updated by Loïc Bouffard about 2 years ago

 Look at pictures linked (done with v3.3): scale bar locked at its left on 0 (line color blanked, just real scale bar visible), right side is ajusting when map width is changing; scale bar is showing 200 m with scale factor=1000 so my scale bar must be 200mm long.

 On "scale 1" almost ok when map width = 220,00 mm(guide to 199,984mm), on "scale 2" right guide = 200,892 mm for a map width = 220,999 mm

-#5 Updated by Nyall Dawson almost 2 years ago
+#5 Updated by Nyall Dawson about 2 years ago

 https://github.com/qgis/QGIS/pull/8233 fixes this for me -- it's an issue with precision in the widget showing the current map scale, not in the scalebar/map extent calculation.

 Note that for testing you need to ensure that you have NO ellipsoid set in your project properties, or the scale bar will utilise a more accurate ellipsoid based distance calculation but this won't exactly match the results you'd except on purely cartesian scale calculation.